Generalization of l1 constraints for high dimensional regression problems: Introduction

 {\bf Goal 1} - {\it Prediction:} The reconstruction of the signal $X \beta^*$ with the best possible accuracy is first considered.
 The quality of the reconstruction with an estimator $\hat{\beta}$ is often measured with the squared error $\| X \hat{\beta} - X \beta^*\|_2^2$.
 In the standard form, results are stated as follows: under assumptions on the matrix $X$ and with high probability, the prediction error is bounded by $ C \log{(p)} \| \beta^*\|_0 $ where $C$ is a positive constant.
 Such results for the prediction issue have been obtained in \cite{Lasso3,Bunea_consist,Lasso2} for the LASSO and in \cite{Lasso3} for the Dantzig selector.
 We also refer to \cite{KoltchDant,Koltchl1plus,VanGpLass, VandeGeerSparseLasso,ArnakTsyb,ChriMo7GpLass} for related works with different estimators (non-quadratic loss, penalties slightly different from $\ell_1$ and/or random design).
 The results obtained in the works above-mentioned are optimal up to a logarithmic factor as it has been proved in~\cite{BTWAggSOI}.
-See also~\cite{VandeGeerConditionLasso09} for a very nice survey paper on the various conditions used to prove these results.\\
+See also~\cite{VandeGeerConditionLasso09,cherno2} for very nice survey papers, or the introduction of \cite{mohamoux}.\\

 {\bf Goal 2} - {\it Estimation:} Another wishful thinking is that the estimator $\hat{\beta}$ is close to $\beta^*$ in terms of the $\ell_q$ distance for $q\geq 1$.
 The estimation bound is of the form $ C \left\| \beta^*\right\|_0 (\log{(p)} / n)^{q/2} $ where $C$ is a positive constant.
 Such results are stated for the LASSO in~\cite{BTWAggSOI,Lasso2} when $q=1$, for the Dantzig selector in~\cite{Dantzig} when $q=2$ and have been generalized in~\cite{Lasso3} with $1\leq q \leq 2$ for both the LASSO end the Dantzig selector.\\